xanthics/PassLoot/README.md

-Code -> download zip -> Extract to Passloot
+Code -> download zip -> Extract

-If extracted correctly this README should be in top level directory

-    Passloot\README.md
+Move the **Passloot** folder, that is in the same folder as this README, to your addons directory.